How SaaS Explainer Videos Are Made: Inside Our Storyboarding Process

 “Most brands talk about their products.
 We talk about their audience.”

 Aarti focuses on visual storytelling that connects emotionally.
-Instead of relying on stock imagery or literal visuals, she uses metaphors and distinct design approaches that reflect the brand’s personality in SaaS explainer videos.
+Instead of relying on stock imagery or literal visuals, she uses metaphors and distinct design approaches that reflect the brand’s personality in SaaS explainer video storyboarding.

 “I study competitors to see what’s already out there,” she says.
 “Our goal is to create something that feels fresh but true to the brand’s identity.”